 Buffalo Sauce For Fast Flavor

-Every time I serve a Buffalo sauce-inspired dish for dinner, whether it’s this no-brainer Healthy Slow Cooker Buffalo Chicken or these creative Cauliflower Buffalo Wings (an “appetizer” that yes, we eat as the main event), I feel a little bit like I am cheating.
+Every time I serve a Buffalo sauce-inspired dish for dinner, whether it’s this no-brainer Healthy Slow Cooker Buffalo Chicken, Air Fryer Chicken Wings, or these creative Cauliflower Buffalo Wings (an “appetizer” that yes, we eat as the main event), I feel a little bit like I am cheating.

 Cooking with Buffalo sauce is just so DANG EASY.